-The District, in partnership with the Tampa Bay Estuary Program, conducted a pilot study on Channels A and G, located in northwest Hillsborough County (see map), to determine whether opening the channels’ two structures could improve natural systems and water quality in Old Tampa Bay.
+In 2014, the District, in partnership with the Tampa Bay Estuary Program, conducted a pilot study on Channels A and G, located in northwest Hillsborough County (see map).
+The goal of the study was to determine whether opening the channels’ two water control structures would improve natural systems and quality of water flowing into Old Tampa Bay, where water quality and seagrass coverage was a concern.

-As part of this study, the structures were opened June 20, 2014, and data was collected for two years to observe changes in the ecosystems along the channels, which empty into Old Tampa Bay.
-Opening the structures on Channels A and G allowed tidal flushing upstream and improved the water quality in this system as well as Old Tampa Bay.
+As part of the study, the structures were opened June 2014, and data was collected for two years that observed changes in the ecosystems along the channels.
+The study was concluded in June 2016 and the results showed that opening the structures on Channels A and G allowed tidal flushing upstream, which did change the ecology within the channels and quality of water flowing through the channels and into Old Tampa Bay improved.

 - Water levels upstream of the water control structures are lower and fluctuate more frequently with the tide and rainfall events.